Trading Cryptocurrencies at Fidelity

 Trading Coins at Fidelity

-The Fidelity mobile app’s crypto pages show a simple chart with up to a year of price data.
-Extra chart tools for cryptos aren’t available.
+Each crypto profile has a simple chart with up to one year of price history.
+Advanced charting tools are not available for crypto.

-Below the chart, Fidelity provides details like market cap, 24-hour volume, and bid-ask spreads.
-A buy button opens a trade screen with market and limit orders.
+Further down the profile, you’ll see trading details like 24-hour volume, market cap, and the bid-ask spread.
+There is also a buy button that opens a trade ticket with market and limit order choices.

 Researching Crypto ETFs at Fidelity